 Two significant causes of muscle spasms

 There are two leading causes of muscle spasms.
-The first is muscle fatigue aggravated by overstretching, which, in layperson’s terms, would make a muscle do more than what it has been conditioned for.
+The first is muscle fatigue aggravated by overstretching, which would make a muscle do more than what we have conditioned it for in layperson’s terms.
 Muscle fatigue or “altered neuromuscular control” is the prime pathophysiological cause of muscle cramping.

 The second reason is electrolyte depletion resulting from dehydration.
 Heavily sweating drains vital bodily fluids and electrolytic nutrients, including sodium, calcium, potassium, magnesium, etc.